Understanding Anxiety And Its Implications For Pet Greyhounds

 What Can We Do To Help The Fearful Or Anxious Greyhound?

 From a practical perspective, re-homers need to have a sound understanding of anxiety and its potential consequences.

 Behavioural assessments are essential to ensure the re-homer is familiar with the dog’s temperament and limitations, and therefore what home would be most suitable.

-Remember, what constitutes a big problem for one family may not necessarily be something you as the re-homer or foster carer may even consider to be an issue!
+Remember, what constitutes a big problem for one family may not necessarily be something you as the re-homer or foster carer may even consider being an issue!

 - Most importantly, learn to understand and recognise both the signs and triggers for your dog’s anxiety, and remove them from situations that make them fearful.
 Greyhounds are notorious for giving a ‘freeze’ response in which they just get a bit of a glazed look and do nothing.
 Doing nothing does not mean they are ok.
 In fact, they may be a corked pressure cooker, just waiting to blow.
 Invariably they do.